Chew/LeChewPlugin/README.md

 I will continue to add things as I code them!
 I am learning Java!

-I will NOT keep the releases updated until it is a working plugin!
+I will NOT keep the GitHub releases updated until it is a working plugin!

 Commands & Permissions
 -------